jnewbery/blog/_posts/2020-11-24-on-the-brink-funding-bitcoin-development.md

 ---
 layout: post
-title: "On The Brink - Funding Bitcoin Development"
+title: "On The Brink Podcast - Funding Bitcoin Development"
 category: talk
 excerpt: A discussion with Nic Carter about Brink and funding open source development.
 ---